ABOhiccups/GBI-480p-Fullscreen-Presets/README.md

 - [mCable or mClassic by Marseille](http://w.zube.me/21236dc) (Recommended for 1080p/1440p Display)

 For mClassic.
 Make sure the switch is set to...
-- Processing mode (Green LED) for Game Boy Advance.
+- Processing mode (Green LED) for Game Boy Advance and Game Boy Advance Video.
 - Retro mode (Blue LED) for Game Boy Color.

 ## Types of Presets Files